TheGort/thegort.github.io/cv.md

 **Research Assistant**

 *University of Toronto*
-* Assisted a sociology professor in his research regarding work, stress, and health among Canadians, with special attention to the effects of the pandemic
+* Assisted Professor Scott Schieman’s research on work, stress, and health among Canadians during COVID-19
 * Used **Python** libraries such as **NumPy** and **pandas**, as well as **Excel** to analyze, categorize, and visualize open-ended survey data with over 3000 entries about Canadians working from home during COVID-19
 * Visualized findings with statistical tables using **Excel** and **R**, and presented summaries in a concise manner

-<p style = "float: right;"><b>Jan 2018 - Nov 2019</b></p>
-**Tutor**
-* Planned and organized 1-1 tutoring sessions to high school students and people all over the world
-* Used a variety of teaching methods depending on individual student learning style, including online video calls, in-person lessons, and YouTube videos with ~700 cumulative views
-* Composed and produced classroom material, lesson plans, and mock homework/exams for topics such as intro to programming, discrete mathematics, and algebra

-<p style = "float: right;"><b>Apr 2019 - Aug 2019</b></p>
-**Lead Attendant/Housekeeper**
-*Canadian National Exhibition*
-* Managed a team of 6 to help maintain the exhibition grounds by effectively communicating required tasks, coordinating with other sub teams, and upholding professionalism
-* Constantly switched between tasks including waste management, housekeeping, supervising, surveying the grounds, and helping customers
-* Reported daily progress and check-ins to lead supervisors in an organized fashion

-<p style = "float: right;"><b>May 2017 - Sep 2017</b></p>
-**Software Engineer (Co-op)**
-*HipPOS Software Inc.*
-* Utilized quality assurance testing methodologies such as non-functional/acceptance testing to identify, document, and report bugs in the point-of-sale software
-* Worked with off-site teams to complete timely tests and ensure smooth product releases
-* Developed a web portal for cloud-based error logging/debugging by using the ASP.NET MVC design pattern in **C#**

 ## Projects
 #### (Please click the hyperlinks to view my work.)
 ----
 [**Independent Readings Course – Ethical Practice for Statisticians**]({{ site.url }}/assets/final_report.pdf){:target="_blank"}
-* Was selected to be 1 of 3 students to explore the misuse of statistics in the scientific community and everyday media consumption
+* Was one of three students selected to collaborate with Professor Liza Bolton on statistical ethics research, examining statistical misuse in science and media
-* Wrote a 9-page educative piece using **RMarkdown** to spread awareness of statistical literacy and ethics, and used **Zotero + BiBTeX** to manage references
+* Authored a 9-page educative piece using **RMarkdown** to spread awareness of statistical literacy and ethics, and used **Zotero + BiBTeX** to manage references
 * Conducted seminars and research presentations for cohort to synthesise findings and key ideas from a large range of sources

 [**Statistical Analysis of Gender Parity (R)**]({{ site.url }}/assets/sta303_project.pdf){:target="_blank"}